 Spectrum offers several payment options for customers struggling to pay on time, including payment arrangements and bill extensions.

-I’ll explain exactly how both options work below, and also share some more unique solutions like their payment deferral plan.
+I’ll explain exactly how both options work below, along with some alternative solutions like their payment deferral plan.

-On a low income?
-Check out the end where I explain how to reduce your bill permanently using their subsidized plan programs: the Affordable Connectivity Program and Lifeline.
+On a low or fixed income?
+Check out the end where I explain how to reduce your bill permanently using subsidized internet service programs like the Affordable Connectivity Program and Lifeline.

 Spectrum late payment options